dino-/xmonad-xmobar-conf/README.md

 Example build command:

-    $ stack install --flag xmobar:with_alsa --flag xmobar:with_datezone --flag xmobar:with_xft --flag xmobar:with_xpm xmobar
+    $ stack install --flag xmobar:with_datezone --flag xmobar:with_inotify --flag xmobar:with_xft --flag xmobar:with_xpm xmobar

 If this fails to make a viable build plan, it may be necessary to get the source code locally and have stack make a `stack.yaml` file first.

-Get the source with `stack unpack` or from GitHub and then build with:

-    $ stack install --flag xmobar:with_datezone --flag xmobar:with_inotify --flag xmobar:with_xft --flag xmobar:with_xpm xmobar

 ## Contact